Batuka (song): Live performance

 Madonna included "Batuka" on the setlist of her 2019–2020 Madame X Tour.
 She was joined by 14 of the 22 women of the Batukadeiras Orchestra while performing.
 The performance began with the group gathering around in a semi-circle and pounding away at drums, while Madonna sat to the side on a stairwell before eventually joining them, and doing some "hip-shimmying" batuque moves.
 According to Bradley Stern from Paper magazine, the performance was "essentially the song's music video come to life".
 For Leslie Katz of San Francisco Examiner, it was "the evening's most joyous number", while Spencer Kornhaber from The Atlantic said it was "one of a number of relatively shapeless Madame X songs improved in person by intensity and imagery".
+The performance was included on the live album Madame X: Music from the Theater Xperience.